zacharee/MastodonRedirect/README.md

 ## Setup
 If any domains aren\'t enabled for handling by Mastodon Redirect, the app will let you know and provide you buttons for enabling them.

-The first button probably should never be used.
-As Mastodon Redirect can handle over 24,000 domains, checking each one would take an incredibly long time.
+Mastodon Redirect supports most active and alive instances, but excludes dead instances and instances that haven't had any activity recently.
+This is to keep the list as short as possible and avoid crashes.

+Enabling each supported domain one at a time is possible, but tedious.
 Instead, Mastodon Redirect can use [Shizuku](https://shizuku.rikka.app) to automatically enable all links at once.
 The setup for Shizuku is a little complex, but can be done completely on-device on Android 11 and later.
 It is also only needed once for the initial setup or for enabling domains added in app updates.

 ## Usage
 Open Mastodon Redirect and select your preferred client.